stolar9595/CellSensei/replit.md

 SaskNet is a comprehensive mobile network diagnostic web application built to track and analyze carrier performance across Saskatchewan's major telecommunications providers - SaskTel, Bell, Telus, and Rogers.
 The application provides real-time speed testing capabilities, network performance monitoring, interactive cell tower mapping, and historical data analysis to help users understand and optimize their mobile network connectivity.

-The system is designed as a full-stack web application with a React-based frontend optimized for mobile devices and an Express.js backend, focusing on network diagnostics and geospatial data visualization.
+The system is designed as a full-stack web application with a React-based frontend optimized for mobile devices and an Express.js backend, featuring 8 major diagnostic and analysis features for comprehensive network monitoring.

+## Recent Changes (January 2025)
+- Implemented **Coverage Heatmap** feature for visualizing network signal strength across regions
+- Added **Carrier Comparison Dashboard** with side-by-side analysis of all 4 carriers
+- Created **Automated Testing Schedule** system for hourly, daily, and weekly tests
+- Built **Crowd-Sourced Outage Map** for community-reported network issues
+- Developed **Data Usage Optimizer** with app-level consumption tracking
+- Integrated **Network Troubleshooting Assistant** across all features
+- Added **Export & Share Reports** functionality via API endpoints
+- Enhanced storage layer with support for all new data models

 # User Preferences